Inactive Status & Deferred Status

 - Appeal to the Board of Appeals to reopen your recertification application.
 Instructions are available on the Appeals Policy page.

-Temporary Inactive Status offers credential holders a more flexible option to pause their credentials without immediate risk of permanent loss.
+Deferred Status offers credential holders a more flexible option to pause their credentials without immediate risk of permanent loss.
 This status is ideal for those facing life transitions or temporary interruptions in their professional practice.

 Key Details: